cambridge-ceu/csd3/applications/pspp.md

 We proceed with `module load ceuadmin/pspp/2.0.0-pre1ge32bec`.

-## Other approaches

-Direct use of binary distribution is possible with these modules,
+Direct use of binary distribution is implicit with these modules,

 ```bash
 module load ceuadmin/gettext/0.21 ceuadmin/readline/8.0